68publishers/tracy-git-version/docs/advanced-guide.md

 ## Git repository service and extending

-All information from Git is provided through a service of type `SixtyEightPublishers\TracyGitVersionPanel\Repository\GitRepositoryInterface`.
+All information from Git is provided through a service of type `SixtyEightPublishers\TracyGitVersion\Repository\GitRepositoryInterface`.
 If you are using the Nette integration the service is accessible in the application's DI Container.

 Following repository implementations are implemented: